-9. TAX COMPLIANCE
+TAX COMPLIANCE

-This section of the report provides a number of proposals for strengthening compliance management.
+This section of the report provides a number of ideas and possible directions for strengthening compliance management.
 The State Revenue Service (SRS) has made considerable efforts in recent years to introduce a proactive compliance management program, to strengthen compliance enforcement in key risk areas, and to improve its analytical capacity to determine compliance gaps and trends.
-The SRS should be commended for these initiatives, which generally reflect modern compliance management trends and correspond with international good practice.
-Nevertheless, a high level of underground economy activities remains a challenge for revenue management, and compliance remains below target in core areas such as VAT and correct declaration of salaries for income tax purposes.
+These efforts generally reflect modern compliance management trends and correspond with international good practice.
+The SRS should be commended for these initiatives.
+Despite these initiatives, however, a high level of underground economy activities remains a challenge for revenue management, and compliance remains below target in core areas such as VAT and correct declaration of salaries for income tax purposes.